 Three of our last four winters have been particularly snowy and icy.
 Snow and ice can be beautiful, but it can also be a nuisance when trying to get to get around.

-Frodsham is a wonderful place - but have you ever thought just how hilly it is?
-Just think how few at level road junctions we have.
+Frodsham is a wonderful place, but have you ever thought just how hilly it is?
+Just think of how few at-level road junctions we have.

-- Everyone in Frodsham can have free grit delivered to them from Frodsham Town Council (tel 01928 735150) on condition that the grit is spread on the local roads and pavements;
+- Everyone in Frodsham can have free grit delivered to them from Frodsham Town Council (tel 01928 735150), on the condition that the grit is spread on the local roads and pavements;

-- Lynn and I have also provided hand propelled gritters to each of our four primary schools (and Helsby High School) so they can grit the school approaches including the pavements
+- Lynn and I have also provided hand propelled gritters to each of our four primary schools and Helsby High School, so that they can grit the school approaches, including the pavements.

-Make sure you follow the snow code when you are out clearing snow and ice... and don't forget to help your neighbours.
+Make sure that you follow the snow code when you are out clearing snow and ice, and don't forget to help your neighbours.

-Now all of this is common sense - but don't forget the former Labour dominated Town Council refused to follow Andrew Dawson's suggestion that FTC should play its part.
+Now, all of this is common sense - but, don't forget that the former Labour dominated Town Council refused to follow Andrew Dawson's suggestion that FTC should play its part.